 This date in 2000 was a pivotal moment in U.S. history, as the presidential election results in a statistical tie between Democrat Al Gore and Republican George Bush.
 The results in Florida were unclear by the end of election night and resulted in a recount and a Supreme Court case, Bush v.
 Gore, which ended the dispute in favor of Bush a month later.
-The election exposed several flaws and controversial elements of the American electoral process and was the fourth of five U.S. presidential elections in which the winner lost the popular vote.
+The election exposed several flaws and controversial elements of the American electoral process and was at the time the fourth U.S. presidential election in which the winner lost the popular vote.

 Gore was the sitting Vice President to then-president Bill Clinton, while Bush was the Governor of Texas and son of former president George H.W.
 Bush.
 In the national popular vote, Gore received 48.4 percent while Bush received 47.9, losing by over 540,000 votes.
 U.S. presidents, however, are chosen by the Electoral College, a system in which “electoral votes” are assigned to states based on their population and then awarded as a lump sum to the winner of the popular vote in that state—currently, it takes 270 electoral votes to win.
 By the end of Election Night, 2000, Gore’s tally stood at 250 and Bush’s stood at 246 with Oregon, Wisconsin and Florida too close to call.

 READ MORE: Why Was the Electoral College Created?

 Oregon and Wisconsin went to Gore in the following days, but Florida’s 25 electoral votes made it the key to victory for both candidates.
 The initial result there put Bush in front, but it was close enough to trigger an automatic recount.
 The ensuing saga involved multiple legal battles, recounts and calls for further recounts, and numerous debates about the methods used to record votes.
 On December 12, the Supreme Court ordered an end to the Florida recount and Gore conceded to Bush.